 EY remains on track to deliver existing decarbonization targets, set in 2021, and will reduce absolute emissions by 40% across Scopes 1, 2 and 3 by FY25, against an FY19 baseline, consistent with the EY 1.5C Science Based Target.
 EY remains committed to a "net zero" target and working on the next phase of the EY science-based decarbonization plan.
-EY Czech Republic is doing its part in achieving these goals.
-For further information about the EY vision for the future, please see the Creating long-term value for society section of the report and our annual global report [EY Value Realized 2024](#).
+EY Gibraltar is doing its part in achieving these goals.
+For further information about the EY vision for the future, please see the Creating long-term value for society section of the report and the [EY Value Realized 2024](#).